 The capabilities of a platform like Redpoint allow us to build the types of experiences that are generally too complex and costly to do via traditional approaches.
 Traditional approaches with heavy data integration needs, even including integrating offline machine learning and analytics, can provide some of the same results but are more costly, rigid, and most importantly not available in the moment of customer interaction.
 Timing is mission critical in CX.
 The integrated platform’s inline, automated machine learning and real-time decisioning enables us to do things in the cadence of the customer and help bring up the overall marketing maturity level faster.

 Delivering a personalized customer experience through an understanding of a customer and optimizing interactions used to be a differentiator that drove loyalty and lift.
 Now, it’s survival, particularly with the dramatic online shift and other pandemic-related repercussions.

 The new normal is here, and it demands a new approach.
-Cognitive personalization through machine learning gives marketers the confidence that every experience delivered is as close to perfect as possible.
+Cognitive personalization through machine learning for marketing gives marketers the confidence that every experience delivered is as close to perfect as possible.
 The confidence stems from perfect data.